-- An outstanding copy of Steely Dan’s magnificent Jazzy Pop breakthrough album
+- Presenting a STUNNING copy of Steely Dan’s magnificent Jazzy Pop breakthrough album

 - Punchy, full and smooth, with the kind of rhythmic energy that brings out the jazzy funk in the music

 - A Better Records Rock and Pop Top 100 album and a true Demo Disc on an exceptional pressing like this

 - 4 1/2 stars: “With Aja, Walter Becker and Donald Fagen’s obsession with sonic detail and fascination with composition reached new heights.
 A coolly textured and immaculately produced collection of sophisticated jazz-rock, Aja has none of the overt cynicism or self-consciously challenging music that distinguished previous Steely Dan records … a shining example of jazz-rock at its finest. “